What Is Employee Engagement and How Do You Improve It?

 Employee engagement helps you measure and manage employees' perspectives on the crucial elements of your workplace culture.

-You can find out if your employees are actively engaged with their work or if they're simply putting in their time.
+You can find out if your employees are actively engaged with their work or simply putting in their time.
 You can discover if your team building activities and human resources practices influence positive business outcomes or if there's room to grow.

 02 Why Is Employee Engagement Important?